 7. The Cleaver

 This is probably the type of knife that you have seen so many times on videos or photos, but in real life, they are quite rare.
 Well, honestly, they are not the first necessary object even in the set of knives.
-Because of its size, the cleaver usually is the bulkiest and weighted knife in the kitchen.
+Usually it’s the largest knife in the kitchen, if you check.

 Cleaver, first of all, is made for dealing with the meat.
-A typical item representing this type has a thick spine and a very strong blade, which allows it to cut through bones and meat in a chopping motion.
+They usually come with a very strong blade, which allows it to cut through bones and meat in a chopping motion.
 With this knife, you can chop the meat in a hard way.
 You can also use cutting boards for raw meat to cut the meat more easily.

 And actually, this knife is suitable not for the meat only.
-Because of its wide and heavy blades, it is perfect for chopping any hard materials, such as squash or pumpkin.
-It is also great for pulverizing cooked or uncooked meat, poultry and fish, and also crushing garlic.
+Because of its wide and heavy blades, it is perfect for chopping any hard materials.
+It is also great for raw or cooked meat, poultry and fish, and also crushing garlic.

 8. The Paring Knife